oisdk/site/posts/2017-04-23-verifying-data-structures-in-haskell-lhs.markdown

 `Z`{.haskell} stands for zero, and `S`{.haskell} for successor.
 The terseness is pretty necessary here, unfortunately: arithmetic becomes unreadable otherwise.
 The simplicity of this definition is useful for proofs and manipulation; however any runtime representation of these numbers is going to be woefully slow.

-With the `-XDataKinds`{.haskell} extension, the above is automatically promoted to the type-level, as well as the value-level, so we can write type-level functions (type families) on the `Peano`{.haskell} type:
+With the `DataKinds`{.haskell} extension, the above is automatically promoted to the type-level, so we can write type-level functions (type families) on the `Peano`{.haskell} type:

 ```{.haskell .literate}
 type family Plus (n :: Peano) (m :: Peano) :: Peano where